Working with PDF Files

 You've probably downloaded PDFs of articles or user manuals.
-PDF is a file format which preserves your document's layout no matter what platform it is viewed on.
-It can be read by anyone who has Adobe Acrobat or OS X's Preview installed.
+PDF is a file format that preserves your document's layout no matter what platform it is viewed on.
+It can be read by anyone who has Adobe Acrobat or other PDF readers.
 If you are concerned about preserving your document's layout, saving it as a PDF file may be the most effective means to ensure that it looks the same no matter what machine it is viewed on.

 - At the bottom left of the Print... dialog, select PDF from among the file formats listed.

 - Save the file in a location of your choice in PDF format.

 - While in the Word document you want to convert, click save as

 - Open the save as type dropdown menu and select PDF

 - Press save and wait a few minutes for the document to convert to a PDF.